ikumen/today-i-learned/posts/til/ttt-with-minimax.md

 To demonstrate the minimax algorithm, we'll take a look at snippets of code from the tic-tac-toe game above.
 The game utilizes minimax when you play the hard computer player.

 Minimax requires a simulation of all possible game states to determine the next best move, so we need to design a class to encapsulate the game state on any given turn.
-Each state should include the following:
+Each state should be an immutable object with the following properties:

 * all positions within the game (e.g, the 3x3 cells)
 * player that will play the next turn